CliffCrerar/vscode-extension-installer/readme.md

 # VSCODE Extension installer

-At the moment this is a quick Saturday evening, DX project.
+DISCLAIMER: At the moment this is a quick Saturday evening DX project.
 Dont expect miracles.

 ## Default config